-Wondering if it’s safe to bronze that baby bump or slather those limbs in fake tan while pregnant?
+Wondering if it’s safe to bronze that baby bump and use self-tanners while pregnant?
 You’re not alone!
 We get LOADS of questions at Coco & Eve HQ about fake tanning while pregnant – so we wanted to set the record straight, once and for all.

 The good news for our beautiful expectant mamas – self-tanning IS considered safe while pregnant (Woo-hoo!).
 However, there are some important things you need to know.
-From how to choose a pregnancy-safe self-tanner to some pregnancy quirks you might not expect, here’s our glow-to guide to fake tanning with a bub on board.
+From how to choose a pregnancy-safe self-tanner to some pregnancy quirks you might not expect, read on to find our glow-to guide to fake tanning with a bub on board.

 Is it OK to use fake tan when pregnant?

 You’re probably already bummed about having to ditch soft cheese, so you’ll be pleased to know you don’t have to can your fake tan!
 While the use of certain skincare ingredients, such as retinoids, is advised against during pregnancy, the general consensus by health experts is that at-home self-tanners won’t put your little one at risk.

 Whether a cream, foam, lotion or water, fake tanners do their thing thanks to a non-toxic active ingredient called dihydroxyacetone (DHA).
 When DHA comes into contact with the outermost layer of skin, a chemical reaction occurs – resulting in the desired browning or ‘tanning’ effect.
 “As the DHA isn't thought to go beyond the outer layer of skin, it isn't absorbed into the body and can't harm your baby,” confirms the NHS website.